dianatduong/shopping-list-refactor/README.md

 # shopping-list
-Thinkful Unit 2 Lesson 3 | A shopping list built from scratch using jQuery.
+A shopping list built from scratch using JavaScript.

 Build a Shopping List App